andrew/ultimate-awesome/README.md

 - [awesome-coding-js](https://github.com/ConardLi/awesome-coding-js) - Algorithms and data structures implemented in JavaScript, with detailed explanations and tutorials.
 - [awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux.
 - [awesome-static-generators](https://github.com/myles/awesome-static-generators) - A curated list of static web site generators.
+- [AwesomeJavaFX](https://github.com/mhrimaz/AwesomeJavaFX) - A curated list of awesome JavaFX libraries, books, frameworks, etc.
+- [awesome-frida](https://github.com/dweinstein/awesome-frida) - Awesome Frida - A curated list of Frida resources  (
 - [awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.
-- [AwesomeJavaFX](https://github.com/mhrimaz/AwesomeJavaFX) - A curated list of awesome JavaFX libraries, books, frameworks, etc.
 - [pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet.
 - [Awesome-Cellular-Hacking](https://github.com/W00t3k/Awesome-Cellular-Hacking) - Awesome-Cellular-Hacking.
 - [Awesome-GPTs](https://github.com/ai-boost/Awesome-GPTs) - Curated list of awesome GPTs 👍.